This post original appeared on the Ontario by Bike blog. Click here to read it on ontariobybike.ca

 The Ken Reid Conservation Area is an all-season favourite, but fat biking adds a wintery twist.
 You encounter a few ups and downs along trails like the Dragon Fly and Marsh Lookout Trail, but they’re mostly gentle as opposed to white-knuckle descents.
 Views across Sturgeon Lake are lovely, and if you’ve got the time, the Victoria Rail Trail can keep you going for quite a while.
 The complete 55km length runs all the way through the village of Fenelon Falls to Kinmount, passing some of Kawartha Lakes’ most scenic views along the way.

 To plan your winter fat biking adventure, visit the links below for information on all-season trails for cycling, cycling routes, fat bike rentals, and things to do and see while exploring the Kawarthas Northumberland region.

-- Kawarthas Northumberland – Cycling tourism information for region
+- Kawarthas Northumberland – Our own cycling tourism page

 - Ontario By Bike – Great Places to Cycle, Kawarthas Northumberland – Cycling trails, routes and resources, as well as bicycle friendly places to eat, visit and sleep